rjsears/Particle-Photon-Examples/README.md

 # Particle Photon examples using Python & Node-RED
-> Examples of simple sketches and Pythin scripts and Node-RED flows to interact with the Photon
+> Examples of simple sketches and Python scripts and Node-RED flows to interact with the Photon